Auburn Dam: Legacy

-Since its inception, hundreds of millions of dollars have been poured into the Auburn Dam project, but no further work has been done since the 1980s.
-However, the Bureau of Reclamation continues to list the Auburn as a considered alternative for the future of its Auburn-Folsom South Unit project.
-As of now, massive evidence of the dam's construction still remain in the North Fork American River canyon, specifically the excavations for the abutments and spillway, with the consequences of increased erosion.
+Since its inception, hundreds of millions of dollars were poured into the Auburn Dam project, but no further work was done since the 1980s.
+However, the Bureau of Reclamation continued to list the Auburn as a considered alternative for the future of its Auburn-Folsom South Unit project.
+Massive evidence of the dam's construction remains in the North Fork American River canyon, specifically the excavations for the abutments and spillway, with the consequences of increased erosion.